 - Construction to start on Pen y Cymoedd Wind Farm in South Wales, on the largest onshore wind farm in Wales and England – over £400 million investment, around 300 jobs created, and providing power to 140,000 homes.

-The power of the UK’s offshore and onshore wind resource is set to be harnessed further today, with the go-ahead given for two large wind farms.
 Planning consent has been granted by the Secretary of State, Edward Davey for the construction of an offshore wind farm at Triton Knoll, off the Lincolnshire and Norfolk coast.

 Edward Davey will also today visit Pen y Cymoedd in South Wales, where the onshore wind farm will be built.
 Vattenfall today confirmed they will invest £400 million in the project.